zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\end{bmatrix}.
 $$

 Conventionally, the scattering coordinate system is rotated relative to the laboratory reference frame.
-According to Eqn.
-15.11,
+The vector components are transformed according to Eqn.
+15.11:

 $$ \tag{21.25}
 	\bm{E_0} = R_z(-\phi)